exocode/alpine-linode-bootstrap/README.md

     curl -o- https://raw.githubusercontent.com/exocode/alpine-linode-bootstrap/master/alpine-linode-bootstrap.sh | bash

+__ if errors occour choose another mirror by uncommenting it

 Once that finishes, shut the Linode down from recovery mode and, staying in the Lish console, run:

     boot 1